 The Scoot Boot is the latest innovation in horse boots technology.
 Scoot Boot believe their boots will be far superior to any other hoof boot on the market, due to its simplicity and ease of fit.
 Unlike other horse hoof boots, the Scoot Boot will not get soggy, heavy or wet when riding through muddy and wet terrain.
 This is because the Scoot Boot is constructed of very strong thermoplastic urethane (TPU) as well as the securing straps, which gives the Scoot Boot superb strength to stand up to all types of terrain that you and your horse may ride over.

-Available in two different colours and multiple sizes, Scoot Boots are stylish and adaptable beyond any other hoof boots presently on the market.
+Available in multiple sizes, Scoot Boots are stylish and adaptable beyond any other hoof boots presently on the market.

 - Easy fit